dimroc/blog/_posts/2016-02-28-using-apis-to-beat-wallstreet-estimates.md

 ## How does Wall Street come in?

 I've been getting fleeced by the [TWTR](https://www.google.com/finance?q=TWTR&ei=rxbTVvGnLNaNmAGo2q64Ag) stock for a while now, **even while having this knowledge months ago.**
-I knew of this in the Summer of 2015 and did nothing.
+I knew of this in the Summer of 2015, **when TWTR was $51 (it's now $17)**, and did nothing.
 I was reluctant to use the Twitter API as a buy or sell signal on the stock.
 My finance world and my development world were completely distinct.
 And then this happened.

 <img src="/public/images/twitterbeatdastreet/VennEpiphany.jpg" alt="Venn Epiphany" style="max-width: 400px; width: 100%;"/>